• Skip to main content

 I hope you already know that taking NSAIDs is no solution.

-Even if they temporarily relieve your pain, they won’t actually cure the inflammation and the huge price you liver and kidneys will pay for it is not worth it.
+Even if they temporarily relieve your pain, they won’t actually cure the inflammation and the price your liver and kidneys will pay for it is not worth it.

 Science has already proven that some foods and herbs are just as effective pain relievers as the common pain killers, without any side effects and risks.